Monday, April 18, 2016

 _________________________

-Back in 1980 I decided to spend my summer in Old Mexico. in the postings of July 3rd and 4th of 2010 there is a description of how I was converted into the church with the help of a fellow named Ramón García.
+Back in 1980 I decided to move down to Old Mexico.
+In the postings of July 3rd and 4th of 2010 there is a description of how I was converted into the church with the help of a fellow named Ramón García.
 During the first two summers we were friends, Ramón encouraged me to go down and enjoy the hospitality of his family, who lived in an ejido outside of Allende, Coahuila, called Charcos.
-That summer of 1980 I decided to go ahead and take him up on the offer, and moved down there to live for the summer.
+That summer of 1980 I decided to go ahead and take him up on the offer, and moved down there to live for the summer and attend summer classes I'd signed up for with California State University at Sacramento.

 I told a life-long friend named Brent of my plans.
 We'd been on many adventures and journeys together, and it seemed natural that he'd take some time to tag along with me for the first week or so of my stay there.